danbev/learning-ai/notes/diffusion.md

 x₂₀ = 0.707 * 130 + 0.707 * -21 = 91.91 - 14.85 = 77.06
 x₂₁ = 0.707 * 160 + 0.707 * 29 = 113.12 + 20.5 = 133.62
 x₂₂ = 0.707 * 190 + 0.707 * -8 = 134.23 - 5.65 = 128.58

+[ 89  72 134 ]
+[ 96 176 137 ]
+[ 77 133 128 ]
 ```
 So that was one step, and we can do this for as many steps as we want.

-Now, when
-I saw and read about this below, there is a mention of a forward pass which is
+Now, when I saw and read about this below, there is a mention of a forward pass
-the process of adding noise to an image.
-I though that only the last step was
+which is the process of adding noise to an image.
+I though that only the last
-recorded and used but all steps are recorded and used as input when training.
+step was recorded and used but all steps are recorded and used as input when
-And the original image is used as the target (the truth value) when training.
+training.
+And the original image is used as the target (the truth value) when
-So training it not just done on the final step with the original image as the
+training.
+So training it not just done on the final step with the original image
-target, but on all steps with the original image as the target.
-That is how the
+as the target, but on all steps with the original image as the target.
+That is
-model learns to remove noise from the image.
+how the model learns to remove noise from the image.

+The guassian noise is chosen using the guassian distribution or normal
+distribution which is a probability distribution that is symmetric about the
+mean, showing that data near the mean are more frequent in occurrence than data
+far from the mean.  we say we sample from this distrubtion which is basically
+drawing random values from the distribution which will follow the probability
+distribution function.

 Then we have the reverse process which removes noise from an image, which is
 called the reverse diffusion process.